dengchengxifrank/facial-expression-detection/README.md

 # Train and test

-Run python train.py and the model is based on vgg16.
+Run python train.py and the model is based on VGG16.

+We also try Resnet50,and freeze different layers in Resnet50 to see which part can be transferred from Imagenet to Jaffe.SEE DETAILS IN src.

+# Some Find

+In this task,batchsize is a sensitive hyperparameter which influences a lot.

+# TO DO
+Build a model which is transformer-based.